History of Caitlin Clark in Timeline

 February 29, 2024: Declaring for the WNBA Draft

-On February 29, 2024, Caitlin Clark announced her decision to enter the 2024 WNBA draft, foregoing her fifth year of eligibility.
-She was widely projected to be the first overall pick.
+On February 29, 2024, Caitlin Clark announced her decision to declare for the 2024 WNBA draft, forgoing her fifth year of eligibility.

-In March 2024, Caitlin Clark became the first female athlete with an exclusive partnership with Panini and signed a sponsorship with Gainbridge, joining Billie Jean King and Annika Sörenstam as brand ambassadors.
+In March 2024, Caitlin Clark became the first female athlete to have an exclusive partnership with Panini and signed a sponsorship with Gainbridge.

-In March 2024, Caitlin Clark received an invitation to the United States national team's final training camp for the 2024 Summer Olympics, being the only college player invited.
-However, she couldn't attend due to her participation in the 2024 NCAA tournament and was ultimately not selected for the final Olympic roster, sparking controversy.
+In March 2024, Caitlin Clark was invited to the final training camp for the 2024 Summer Olympics, but could not attend due to the NCAA tournament.
+Ultimately she was not named to the final roster.

 April 15, 2024: Selected as First Overall Pick in WNBA Draft

-On April 15, 2024, Caitlin Clark was selected as the first overall pick in the 2024 WNBA draft by the Indiana Fever, marking a significant milestone in her career.
+On April 15, 2024, Caitlin Clark was selected as the first overall pick in the 2024 WNBA draft by the Indiana Fever.

 April 2024: Saturday Night Live Appearance

-In April 2024, Caitlin Clark made a cameo appearance on Saturday Night Live.
-During a skit on Weekend Update, she critiqued Michael Che's past jokes about women's basketball and provided new jokes for him to read.
+In April 2024, Caitlin Clark made a cameo appearance on Saturday Night Live, criticizing Michael Che's past jokes about women's basketball and writing new jokes for him to read aloud.

 Loading Video...

-In April 2024, after being drafted into the WNBA, reports surfaced about a pending eight-year, $28 million contract between Caitlin Clark and Nike, including a signature shoe deal.
+In April 2024, after being drafted into the WNBA, reports surfaced of a pending eight-year, $28 million contract between Caitlin Clark and Nike, including a signature shoe deal.

 May 2024: Graduation from University of Iowa

-In May 2024, Caitlin Clark graduated from the University of Iowa with a major in marketing.
+In May 2024, Caitlin Clark majored in marketing at the University of Iowa, and graduated.

 May 2024: Executive Producer of Full Court Press